-If you've received a costly medical bill that you forgot about or never paid, you may end up with a medical collection account on your credit report.
+If you've received a costly medical bill that you forgot about or never paid, you may end up with an unpaid medical collection account on your credit report.
 Unfortunately, these types of collection accounts can hurt your credit scores and make it more expensive for you to secure new credit down the road.

-So, is it possible to remove medical collections from your credit report?
-While it is possible in certain circumstances, accurately reported items will remain on your credit report for seven years from the first date the account became late.
+So, is it possible to remove unpaid medical collections from your credit report?
+While it is possible in certain circumstances, accurately reported unpaid items will remain on your credit report for seven years from the first date the account became late.

 How Medical Collections Affect Your Credit Score

 FICO 9, the most recent FICO credit scoring model, as well as the VantageScore® 3.0 and 4.0 credit scoring models, don't weigh unpaid medical collections as heavily as other collections.
 Additionally, the three major credit bureaus (Experian, TransUnion and Equifax) will remove the collection account from your credit history if it's been paid.

 Although this may seem like great news, there is one important issue to consider.
 Different lenders use different credit scoring models—and not all of them use the most recent versions—so you may not know which scoring model is being used when you apply for a mortgage, car loan or any other type of financing.
 Therefore, you won't have a way of knowing how much weight your unpaid medical debt in collections will carry when a lender is evaluating your creditworthiness.